solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 ## Task 1: Create a new Apache Spark Pool

-Apache Spark is known as a powerful in-memory parallel big-data processing framework.
+Apache Spark is known as a robust in-memory parallel big-data processing framework.
 Azure Synapse Analytics integrates Apache Spark by providing the ability to define Spark pools.
-A Spark pool is a metadata definition of the compute power, number of nodes, node size, properties, and configuration required to process data workloads for an organization.
-You have the ability to define multiple Spark pools with varying properties and configurations customized for specific data jobs.
+A Spark pool is a metadata definition of the computing power, the number of nodes, node size, properties, and configuration required to process data workloads for an organization.
+You can define multiple Spark pools with varying properties and configurations customized for specific data jobs.
 Creating a Spark pool does not incur any additional cost.
 Instead, you pay for the Spark resources used during a session.
-Azure Synapse Analytics fully manages all Spark related infrastructure.
-Azure Synapse Analytics will automatically provision a Spark cluster instance based on the requested Spark pool definition on-demand and will manage the de-provisioning of the Spark cluster once the session ends.
+Azure Synapse Analytics fully manages all Spark-related infrastructure.
+Azure Synapse Analytics will automatically provision a Spark cluster instance based on the requested Spark pool definition on-demand.
+In addition, it will manage the de-provisioning of the Spark cluster once the session ends.

 In this Task, learn the parameters to consider when defining an Apache Spark pool.

 1. Launch the [Azure portal](portal.azure.com) and select your Synapse Workspace resource.
-Select the **Apache Spark pools** tab on the left-hand side of the page, and select **+ New** at the top of the page.
+Next, select the **Apache Spark pools** tab on the left-hand side of the page, and select **+ New** at the top of the page.

 2. Provide a name for your new pool, such as **livedemo**.
 Take note of the following details:

-    - The nodes belong to the *MemoryOptimized* SKU, which Microsoft has determined offers the best value for analytics workloads, due to its 8 GB per vCore configuration
+    - The nodes belong to the *MemoryOptimized* SKU, which Microsoft has determined offers the best value for analytics workloads due to its 8 GB per vCore configuration
     - You choose a node size tier from *Small*, with 4 vCores, to *XXLarge*, with 64 vCores.
 This provides vertical scaling capability
     - Determine whether to enable *Autoscale* or not.
-Enabling *Autoscale* will cause Azure to initially provision 5 nodes (in this example), but potentially expand to 10 nodes depending on the load
+Enabling *Autoscale* will cause Azure to initially provision 5 nodes (in this example) but potentially expand to 10 nodes depending on the load

     ![Livedemo Apache Spark cluster configuration.](./media/livedemo-cluster-provision-1.png "Livedemo cluster configuration")